viseshrp/website/content/posts/self-host-github-actions-and-deploy-on-raspberry-pi.md

 and follow the instructions.
 So, for this website which is open source, it would be *github.com/viseshrp/website/settings/actions/runners/new*.
 You could also go to your repo and then: *Settings -> Actions -> Runners -> New self-hosted runner*.

-Be aware you may not be able to install or run this application directly as the root user.
+Be aware you may not be able to install or run this application directly as the root user but will have to run `sudo` actions as a different user.

 `./run.sh` will start and run the runner app immediately but if you want to run it as a daemon,
 do: